 - Population: 850,282

-Living in San Francisco may be on the expensive side, but it’s a fantastic city for singles!
-The Bay Area is home to Silicon Valley, which means you can find tons of job opportunities with cutting-edge companies like Twitter, Uber, and Airbnb.
-Additionally, San Francisco is one of the most LGBTQ-friendly cities in the U.S., offering everything from Pride events and community activism to gay-friendly bars and clubs!
+Living in San Francisco may be on the expensive side, but this Bay Area city is also a fantastic place for singles!
+With its proximity to Silicon Valley, SF has a thriving business and tech scene.
+Residents can find tons of job opportunities with cutting-edge companies like Twitter, Uber, and Airbnb.
+Additionally, San Francisco is one of the most LGBTQ-friendly cities in the U.S.—offering everything from Pride events and community activism, to historic gay bars and clubs!

 Things to Do in San Francisco